Burns & McDonnell Staff Electrical Engineer - Substation (Chicago) in Chicago, Illinois

 Advancing into leadership roles.

-Bachelor of Science in electrical engineering from an ABET accredited program
+Bachelor of Science in Electrical Engineering or related degree from an ABET accredited program.

 Excellent written and verbal communication skills.

 Ability to work methodically and analytically in a quantitative problem-solving environment and demonstrated critical thinking skills.

 Strong computer skills include AutoCAD, MicroStation, 2D and 3D rendering programs and other analysis programs.

 Strong attention to detail, facilitation, team building, collaboration, organization and problem-solving skills.